What is Smoke testing? - A Detailed Guide

 Types of Smoke Testing

-Smoke Testing can be categorized as Formal and Informal Testing
+This testing can be categorized as Formal and Informal Testing.

 In this method, the development team delivers the application to the Test Lead.
-Then the test lead will instruct the QA team to conduct smoke testing.
-Once the testing team concludes the smoke testing, they will send the smoke testing report to the test lead.
+Then the test lead will instruct the QA team to conduct this testing.
+Once the testing team concludes the testing, they will send the testing report to the test lead.

 Here, the Test lead informs that the application is ready for testing.
-The test leads do not instruct the QA team to carry out smoke testing, but still, the QA team starts testing the application by conducting a smoke testing round.
+The test leads do not instruct the QA team to carry out this testing, but still, the QA team starts testing the application by conducting a testing round.

 1. Manual Testing